 My varying services won’t work for people who are not committed to communicating honestly and politely with me.
 I am a very open and communicative person and this helps me keep my work to a high standard.
 Neither will it work for people who are constantly sceptical of anyone trying to help them, or those who always have excuses for not turning up or not completing assignments.
 If you are one of these people, then I would respectively suggest that you do not work with me.
 We probably wouldn’t work very well together and I’d hate to take your time or money for something that you believe won’t work.
 I hope this sounds fair to you.

 I offer translation of any document from Spanish into English, although we must discuss this first to see whether I can deliver it to you in time.
-I also teach Spanish to adults, from beginners to advanced level.
+I also teach Spanish and English to adults, from beginners to advanced level.
 Conversation classes in a group are particularly enjoyable.
-Proofreading is also something I have had much experience of so get in touch if you need some help in this area.
+Proofreading is also something I have had much experience of, so get in touch if you need help with your essay, dissertation, presentation or book.

 My experience as a Work Coach has enabled me to help write or review CVs and try to get the best out of someone.
 I have worked with clients who felt they could only do one job and maybe had no qualifications.
 They were always thrilled when I presented them with a CV that was totally about them.
 They were so proud to think they were reading about themselves when they hadn’t realised the transferable skills they had.

 Does it really work?
 I’ve never studied a language before.